gourizade3177-cmyk/Ai_chat_journal/README.md

-This is my first respository
+This is my first respository.
-author-gouri zade
+author-gouri zade.